-There were 48 files in the sample for measures RE 1 to RE 11 and 51 files for RE 12 and RE 13.
+There were 37 files in the sample for measures RE 1 to RE 11 and 45 files for RE 12 and RE 13.
 However, not all of the measures in the audit tool were applicable to records in all of these files.
 The "Total Applicable" column in the tables contains the total number of files in which each measure was applied to the records and notes below some of the tables explain why some of the measures were not applicable to records in some of the files.

-The overall compliance rate for this SDA was 41%.
+The overall compliance rate for this SDA was 35%.

-b.1 Screening and Assessing Prospective Caregivers and Family Care Homes

-Table 1 provides compliance rates for measures RE 1, RE 2, RE3 and RE 4, which have to do with screening and assessing each caregiver and any other adult who is living in the family care home or who has significant and unsupervised time with a child placed in the home.
+b.1 Screening and Assessing Prospective Caregivers and Family Care Homes or who has significant and unsupervised time with a child placed in the home.
 The compliance rate is the percentage of the files in which each measure was applied to the records and rated achieved.
 The note below the table provides the number of files in which the measure was not applicable and explains why.